shurik179/XRPdisplay/docs/usage.rst

    Argument `fg` should be a color in RGB565 encoding; note that this is different from the triple of values used for Neopixel colors -- these are not interchangeable.
 The library contains several predefined colors:
-   BLACK, DARKGREY, NAVY, BLUE, GREEN, TEAL,AZURE, LIME, CYAN, MAROON, PURPLE, OLIVE, GREY, SILVER, RED, ROSE, MAGENTA,ORANGE,YELLOW,WHITE
+   BLACK, DARKGREY, NAVY, BLUE, GREEN, TEAL, AZURE, LIME, CYAN, MAROON, PURPLE, OLIVE, GREY, SILVER, RED, ROSE, MAGENTA, ORANGE, YELLOW, WHITE
    (all are properties of xrpdisplay object, e.g. `d.BLACK`).